-(2) Final assembly of audit files and control and retention of audit documentation
+(2) Final assembly of audit files and control and retention of audit documentation control and retention of the audit documentation from the following perspectives:

 After the date of the auditor's report, and within the due period, the audit firm should assemble the audit documentation within the audit file, and complete the administrative procedures for the final assembly of the audit file.
 The audit firm should pay sufficient attention to the final assembly of the audit file and the control and retention of the audit documentation.